elra2/Documentation-IntelligentTransportSystem/README.md

 # G-ProjectDocs
-Mirrored copy of the original repository for the intelligent transport system project 2017 -2018 The repository contains documentation such as the budget, project overview, eportfolio design documents, meeting minutes etc...
+Mirrored copy of the original group project repository for the intelligent transport system project 2017 -2018 The repository contains documentation such as the budget, project overview, eportfolio design documents, meeting minutes etc...